gennro/ERCFMods/ERCFMODSV2/README.md

 #To probably get everything to make up will probably be the V2 at somepoint requires pulling files from 6 different repositories below.

-##STHis is the main ERCF repo which is really dated at this point, the manual is still useful for a first timer.
+##THis is the main ERCF repo which is really dated at this point, the manual is still useful for a first timer.
 I really suggest getting most of the stl files needed from the sturdy bunny project.
 https://github.com/EtteGit/EnragedRabbitProject

 ##Then the sturdy bunny project which replaces the threaded rods with a piece of 2020.
 If you are going tiple decky then do not print any of the blocks, only the parts needed to attach the ERCF to the 2020.